-Linda founded Spirit in Action in January 2000 to seek out transformative tools, models, and resources for building a powerful and visionary progressive movement.
-Spirit in Action’s core initiatives, Circles of Change and the Progressive Communicators Network, produce real change in communities across the country.
-Most notably, both programs have contributed to the rebuilding of New Orleans through Kids Rethink New Orleans Schools – a student-led initiative to rebuild New Orleans’ public schools, and KIN – the Katrina Information Network that has mobilized and educated reporters about the systemic issues of race and class at play in New Orleans and the Gulf region.
+Linda founded Spirit in Action in 2000 to seek out transformative tools, models and resources for building a powerful and visionary progressive movement.
+Spirit in Action’s core initiatives, Circles of Change and the Progressive Communicators Network, produced real change in communities across the country.
+Most notably, both programs have contributed to the rebuilding of New Orleans after Hurricane Katrina through Kids Rethink New Orleans Schools – a student-led initiative to rebuild New Orleans’ public schools and KIN – the Katrina Information Network that has mobilized and educated reporters about the systemic issues of race and class at play in New Orleans and the Gulf region.

-Linda is the author of countless articles and a critically acclaimed book, Bridging the Class Divide, published by Beacon Press in 1997.
-Her awards and honors include a Public Policy Fellowship from Harvard’s Radcliff College, the Freedom Fighter Award of the Equal Rights Congress, the Petra Foundation Fellowship, and Studs Terkel’s profile of her life in his new book, Hope Dies Last.
-She has been active in several volunteer organizations including Class Action, United for a Fair Economy, and the Radcliffe Public Policy Institute Economic Justice Task Force.
-Always a crusader for justice speaking from the heart, Linda has given over 500 lectures, sermons, and workshops in the last 30 years in an effort to use her voice to unite change-makers to create a just world.
-Her newest book, Collective Visioning, published by Berrett-Koehler in 2011, shows how to create an inspiring vision, including a process for building trust so that people from every background work together with passion, commitment and joy.
+Linda is the author of countless articles, blogs and a critically acclaimed book, Bridging the Class Divide, published by Beacon Press in 1997.
+Her awards and honors include a Public Policy Fellowship from Harvard’s Radcliffe College, the Freedom Fighter Award of the Equal Rights Congress, the Petra Foundation Fellowship, and Studs Terkel’s profile of her life in his book, Hope Dies Last.
+She has been active in several volunteer organizations including Class Action, United for a Fair Economy and the Radcliffe Public Policy Institute Economic Justice Task Force.
+Always a crusader for justice speaking from the heart, Linda has given more than 500 lectures, sermons and workshops in the last 40 years in an effort to use her voice to unite change-makers to create a just world.
+Her book, Collective Visioning, published by Berrett-Koehler in 2011, shows how to create an inspiring vision, including a process for building trust so that people from every background work together with passion, commitment and joy.
 Her TAKE 10 Workbook, published by Amazon, is a guide for organizers everywhere to help them think deeply and creatively about their work.